Steak Oscar: an Indulgent Classic

 Help!
 My béarnaise sauce broke!
 What did I do wrong, and can I fix it?

 Béarnaise sauce can be a bit temperamental, kind of like a diva!
-Breaking usually happens when the sauce gets too hot or cold, causing the emuon to separate.
+Breaking usually happens when the sauce gets too hot or cold, causing the emulsion to separate.
 You can try to rescue it by whisking in a tablespoon of ice-cold water or another egg yolk.
-For future attempts, be sure to use clarified butter and control the heat carefully.
-Think of it as a delicate dance between heat and emuon!

 Is Steak Oscar healthy?
 What are some ways to make it a bit lighter?

 Let's be honest, Steak Oscar is more of an indulgence than a health food.
 However, you can lighten it up a bit!
 Try using a leaner cut of steak, grilling it instead of pan-searing in butter, using a lighter hollandaise sauce instead of béarnaise, or increasing the amount of asparagus.
-You can also use less crab meat if you prefer.
-Small changes can make a big difference, like swapping your regular cuppa for green tea!

 Share, Rating and Comments: